 Develop an education and career planning component of the Child’s Service Plan.

-Arrange for and ensure each school-aged Child attends an educational or vocational program in accordance with all applicable federal, State, and local laws.
+Arrange for and ensure each school-aged Child attends an educational or vocational program in accordance with all applicable State, federal, and local laws.

 Confirm that the Child attends post-secondary education on a full-time basis (based upon the educational institution's definition of full-time) if the Child has obtained their high school diploma or high-school equivalency, and they choose to pursue post-secondary education rather than employment.